 Section 1 of the Coal Market Module (CMM) documentation report addresses the objectives and the conceptual and methodological approach for the Coal Production Submodule (CPS).
 This section provides descriptions of the assumptions, methodology, estimation techniques, and source code of the CPS.
-For AEO2015, the CPS was converted from FORTRAN to AIMMS3.
+The CPS is built in a software platform called AIMMS3.
 As a reference document, it facilitates continuity in model development by providing documentation from which energy analysts can undertake model enhancements, data updates, and parameter refinements to improve the quality of the module.